Port Belgrano Naval Base: History

 Designed by Italian engineer Luis Luiggi, Puerto Belgrano opened on November 30, 1896, under the name Puerto Militar (Military Port).
 In 1911, the French-owned railway company Ferrocarril Rosario y Puerto Belgrano opened a broad gauge (5 ft 7 in) line between Puerto Belgrano and Rosario.
 The harbor was renamed Puerto Belgrano in 1923.

 ARA La Argentina, docked at Puerto Belgrano.

 The base grew in importance with the size of the fleet.
 During World War I and World War II the s and were docked here, and during the Cold War the aircraft carriers and were docked at this base.

 The shipyard continues doing maintenance and refits of vessels and submarines.

 In April 2006, the Royal Navy's Antarctic patrol vessel entered Puerto Belgrano for repairs after damaging its rudder while in Antarctica in February.
 It was the first time since the end of the 1982 Falklands War (Guerra de las Malvinas) that a British Royal Navy ship had entered the Argentine naval base.

 Facilities

-The base contains a naval hospital, specialized workshops, six middle and tertiary level military schools, a banking headquarters and seven residential neighborhoods for naval personnel, public schools, a printing press, the newsroom of the magazine "Gaceta Marinera", a bank headquarters, the "Stella Maris" Catholic parish, a civil registry, post office, a museum, seven residential neighborhoods for naval personnel, a hotel, among other facilities.
+The base contains a naval hospital, specialized workshops, public schools, six middle and tertiary level military schools, and seven residential neighborhoods for naval personnel, the newsroom of the magazine "Gaceta Marinera", the "Stella Maris" Catholic parish, a civil registry, post office, a museum, and a hotel among other facilities.
 All of them surround the quays and drywalls that were proposed by the ship's captain Félix Dufourq, who carried out many of the studies aimed at finding the most suitable place for the construction of the naval facilities.